 Palliative Care

 Palliative care is a holistic multidisciplinary approach that is likely to benefit every family with a member with FXTAS.
-This is an approach to patient care that focuses on reducing suffering by addressing medical symptoms such as pain, psychological issues, social factors and spiritual well-being.
+This is an approach to patient care that focuses on reducing suffering by addressing medical symptoms such as pain, psychological issues, social factors, and spiritual well-being.
 Palliative care engages with patients and caregivers at any point in the disease course rather than being restricted to the end of life.
-The goal is to improve quality of life for both the patient and the family.
+The goal is to improve the quality of life for both the patient and the family.

 Religion